Virendra-94/Amazon-clone/README.md

 # Amazon Clone

-Welcome to my Amazon clone project!
+--> Welcome to my Amazon clone project!
 This website is a replica of the popular e-commerce platform, Amazon, built using React.js and Firebase as the backend.
+--> This is a Contribution project on which I have worked on the frontend part of the project.
 ## Live Demo

 You can access the live demo of the website at: [Amazon Clone](https://amazon-clone-by-virendra.vercel.app/)